sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

 CPE Response: Once National Vulnerability Database checks and updates the information, then CPE reponse will give green light to go forward with the open source package.

-CPE Information: This information is
+CPE Information: Once the CPE information is being stored in National Vulnerability Database datastore then it will send CPE information to Manage NIST/CPE Information.

 Package and CPE Information: Contains NIST/CPE Information to store in Risk DB.

-Package Information Request:
+Package Information Request: Sends package information request to Risk Database.

-Package Information Response:
+Package Information Response: Once the package information being checked then it will send package information response to Manage Project information.

-Project Info Response:
+Project Info Request: Corporate Manager will request Package Information request.

-Project Info Request:
+Project Info Response: Once the Package informaiton is risk free then the Manage Package information will send project Info response to Corporate Manger.

 Policy Information Request: